Tax Strategies for High Income Earners

 Another strategy you can use to provide for your slow-income spouse is by establishing a spousal loan.
 This will shift your investment income and capital gains to them, which will be taxed at your spouse’s lower marginal tax rate.

-If you want to capitalize on tax-deferred growth and government grants, you can contribute your income to a registered education savings account.
+If you want to capitalize on tax-deferred growth and government grants, you can contribute your income to a registered education savings account, which is another example of potential tax strategies for high income earners.
 Your balance can grow tax-free, and when you withdraw any money from the account, the income is taxed at a lower rate.

-Investing in tax-efficient securities and assets can help you generate more profits and keep them.
+It should be fairly obvious that a factor in applying tax strategies for high income earners is to invest in tax-efficient securities and assets to help you generate more profits and keep them.
 If you’re interested in learning about other strategies that our wealth managers use to increase your capital growth, our guide talks about 5 shifts that you should be making to your portfolio.

 A few examples of these type of investments include flow-through shares and life insurances.
 A flow-through works by investing in resource-based companies, i.e., companies involved in the explorations and development of oil, gas, renewable energy, mining, and more.
 With the right structure, these companies can ‘renounce’ the expenses it incurs to you, which you can then deduct on your tax return, up to the amount of the investment you made.
 This reduces your overall net income.